mujuonly/microsoft-clarity/readme.txt

 * Data is analyzed and ready to view in near-real time.
 * Clarity won't get in the way of your site's performance.
 * There are no limits on the number of sites per account.
 Clarity can scale to support even the largest websites.
 * Clarity can process more than a petabyte of data from over 100 million users per month.
-T here are no traffic limits on these sites.
+There are no traffic limits on these sites.
 * Insights, powered by AI and machine learning, help you analyze the user behavior efficiently and quickly.
 * No sampling.